mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2013-11-25-drawing-textures.md

 <div class="notice-info" markdown="1">
 #### ProTip: Drawing Straight Lines
-An iPad smart cover, piece of cardboard, or a book placed on the screen can all be used to help draw straight lines if you don't have a ruler handy.
+An iPad smart cover, piece of cardboard, or a book placed on the screen can all be used to help draw straight lines if you don't have a ruler nearby.
 </div>

 With a few guidelines placed, use the color mixer to create a base for the bricks.
 The mixture I decided on was a brown with some red and orange thrown in.
 Remember to mix a color about 25% lighter than what you'd like to end up with.
 We'll be applying several layers of color to the bricks --- if you mix it too dark you'll end up with bricks that are almost black and lack dimension.